 It is the responsibility of Student Transportation to provide these services economically and in accordance with sound management policies and procedures.
 Student Transportation is an integral part of the total educational system, contributing significantly to the learning process by providing safe and dependable transportation.

-Student transportation funding is further detailed in the IDAPA 08.02.02.150, and the reimbursement matrices available on the State Department of Education’s (SDE) Student Transportation website.
+Student transportation funding is further detailed in the IDAPA 08.02.02.150, and the reimbursement matrices available on the Idaho Department of Education Student Transportation website.

 Due to the information required to calculate funding under Idaho Code, payments to school districts and charter schools are made on a prior year reimbursement basis.
 Because of this, the funding formula which will begin payments in February of the current fiscal year, reflects transportation expenses for the prior fiscal year.
 As we move along throughout the fiscal year, the final reimbursement amount is subject to modification as it changes with the effects caused by other claims being audited.